 UHC requires sufficient public resources for health to invest in a system that is universally accessible, based on need and not the ability to pay.
 To make sure donor support enhances countries’ progress towards UHC, it is important to understand what countries with large funding gaps and limited fiscal space need.
 On October 2nd we held the online session ‘Fiscal space for UHC & social protection after the COVID19 pandemic: how to prevent austerity’ during the Civil Society Policy Forum ahead of the Annual Meetings of the IMF and World Bank.
 You can search for and watch the recording of the session here.

-Read the paper ‘In the interest of health for all?
-The Dutch ‘Aid and Trade’ agenda as pursued in the African healthcare context’
+- Read the paper ‘In the interest of health for all?
+The Dutch ‘Aid & Trade’ agenda as pursued in the African healthcare context’

 Photo: “Dollar bill roll” by Vitaly Taranov via Unsplash is licensed under CC BY 2.0